MICAH NATHAN

 “A wild road trip, a yarn spiced with plenty of humor and romance.”- The Washington Post

-“Readers will pore through this fast-paced, adrenaline-filled novel and eat up the fantastic dialogue...”- Booklist
+“Readers will pore through this fast-paced, adrenaline-filled novel and eat up the fantastic dialogue that brings Elvis back to life in a new, deliciously lascivious way.”- Booklist

 “Less about the hip-swiveling sex icon and more about friendship...and life’s journey through bumps in the road.”- Marie Claire